Dono-Rossi/CSC208/Notes/WhatIsComputerScience.md

 * Aristotles philosphy: Mathematicians don’t need hypotheses.
 They only need to state their assumptions and use logic to derive results.
 However, as seen above, unless there’s a rigorous way to test an assumption’s validity, it’s a dangerous approach to apply to the real world.
 These assumptions led Aristotle to conclude the heart was the center of consciousness.

+In conclusion, the author argues that acknowledging CS as a philosophical discipline rather than strictly a science or engineering field could benefit both education and practice in the field.
+They advocate for using appropriate tools and recognizing the strengths and limitations of each discipline.
+Furthermore, the author points out potential risks to skipping empirical data and sticking with assumptions

 ## Why did we read this?
+We most likely read this because our teacher wanted to stimulate our  curiosity, encourage critical thinking, and provide a richer context for understanding the complexities of computer science.

 ## John Hopcroft and Robert Tarjan